hussin2323332/slrm-lumin-fusion/README.md

 > Logical compression engine for high-dimensional regression using geometric sector decomposition.

-Lumin Fusion compresses datasets by partitioning normalized space into sectors, each governed by a local linear law `Y = W·X + B`.
+Lumin Fusion compresses datasets by partitioning normalized space into sectors, each governed by a local linear law together forming a global piecewise-linear model `Y = W·X + B`.
 Instead of storing raw data or training a dense neural network, the engine retains only the minimal geometric description needed to reconstruct any point within a user-defined precision threshold (epsilon).

 ---